MegaRedHand/network-simulator/README.md

 The simulator has some keyboard shortcuts to make it easier to use.
 The shortcuts are as follows:

 - **C**: Connect a device to another device.
 This is the same as pressing the Connect Device button on the right bar.
-It will only work if the devices involved hace free interfaces.
+It will only work if the devices involved have free interfaces.
 - **H**: Open the help modal.
 This is the same as pressing the Help button on the top bar.
 - **Delete/Backspace**: Delete the selected device, edge or packet.
 This is the same as pressing the Delete Device, Delete Edge and Discard Packet buttons on the right bar.
 - **SpaceBar**: Play or pause the simulation.
 This is the same as pressing the Play/Pause button on the canvas.